 How does this new model work?

-Care planning takes place across all five domains and involves the service user in their own recovery.
+Care planning takes place across all five domains and involves the patient in their own recovery.
 We look at individual barriers to change – elements like anxiety, poor coping skills and poor social skills – as these can affect many aspects of a person’s life.
-We deliver an integrated approach to care that enables men and women in prison to make lasting changes.
-Central to this new model is a Recovery Wheel, a self-assessment tool that we encourage service users to use to score themselves.
+We deliver an integrated approach to care that enables those in prison to make lasting changes.
+Central to this new model is a Wellbeing Wheel, a self-assessment tool that we encourage patients to use to score themselves.

 National Safer Prescribing Strategy: Many prisoners are on a cocktail of drugs (illicit and prescribed) when they enter prisons.
 The risk is that these can find their way into the rest of prison.
 At Care UK we believe we have a duty to safeguard the prisoner’s health and that of the rest of the prison population; we also want to reduce drug dependency.
 As a result we’re using a range of practical and psychologically informed strategies to reduce drug use in prison.
 These range from stress management and peer support, to the use of health trainers.
 Read more about how we’re tackling prescription misuse in a South of England prison: Reducing prescription misuse in prisons.

 Peer support programmes: People with ‘lived experience’ are vital for helping those starting out on the journey of recovery.
 We’ve seen how peer support has been central to reducing reoffending and poor compliance with medicines and are the first organisation to introduce peer support across the three main care pathways.
 It’s still very unusual to find this approach in primary care and mental health.